 We will give you a deadline for sending information to us.
 It is important to get this to us on time.
 If there are good reasons why that is not possible, please contact us to ask for an extension.
 You can find more information about our approach to such requests on our Deadlines and extensions page.

 When you provide the information we ask for, please organise it in a logical way, use an accessible format and check that the information has been properly redacted.
+The best way to submit information is using your secure MyOIA portal account.
 This helps us to review the complaint effectively and to avoid problems arising as we progress our review.

 When sending information to us, it is helpful to: